evalv3 is now on by default in

 of these bugs are already

-fixed in evalv3
+fixed in evalv3,

 with more improvements still to come.

-How can I switch to evalv3
+How can I switch to evalv3?

-The simplest and most reliable way to get started using evalv3
+The most reliable way to get started using evalv3 is to install or use

-the v0.13.0-alpha.2
+the v0.13.0

-is on by default.
+release, where evalv3 is on by default.
 Simply ensure that the environment

-affects invocations of the cue
+environment variable.
+This variable affects invocations of the cue command

-programs using CUE’s Go API such as cue/load
+(such as cue export) as well as Go programs using CUE’s Go API such as cue/load.

 Users of the Go API can also directly specify the evaluator version with a

-cuecontext
+cuecontext option:

 package main